iamjarif/staqx-ai-website/README.md

 ---

-## Project Description

-This repository contains the source code for the StaqX.ai public-facing website — a modern, performance-focused marketing site built with Next.js.
-It serves two purposes:

-1. **For visitors** — A single-page homepage that presents StaqX.ai's IC engineering services, engagement models, security practices, and contact options, plus a blog for technical insights and company updates.
-2. **For developers** — A production-ready Next.js application with a clear component architecture, Figma-aligned design tokens, Sanity CMS integration for blog content, and SEO infrastructure (metadata, JSON-LD, sitemap, robots).

-The homepage content (copy, services, work steps, engagement models) lives in static TypeScript data files for fast loads and easy updates.
-Blog posts are managed in Sanity and fetched at runtime with incremental static revalidation.
-The UI is built from reusable section components, animated with Motion and Lenis smooth scrolling, and styled with Tailwind CSS using semantic design tokens synced from Figma.

----

 ## About StaqX.ai

 StaqX.ai provides silicon-proven VLSI solutions across advanced process nodes for clients in power electronics, telecommunications, automotive, and IoT.
 The company covers the full IC engineering lifecycle — from device physics and TCAD simulation through physical design, AMS verification, and signoff.